Beverly Sills: Recordings and broadcasts

 Sills also recorded nine solo recital albums of arias and songs, and was soprano soloist on a 1967 recording of Mahler's Symphony No. 2.

 She starred in eight opera productions televised on PBS and several more on other public TV systems.
 She participated in such TV specials as A Look-in at the Met with Danny Kaye in 1975, Sills and Burnett at the Met, with Carol Burnett in 1976, and Profile in Music, which won an Emmy Award for its showing in the US in 1975, although it had been recorded in England in 1971.
+She also played the role of Helene in a complete performance of Hin und Zurück on Episode 6 of Aaron Copland's WNET series Music in the Twenties.

 Some of those televised performances have been commercially distributed on videotape and DVD: